KauzClay/docs-tap/services-toolkit/tutorials/abstracting-service-implementation.hbs.md

 1. [Create a Composition](../how-to-guides/dynamic-provisioning-rds.hbs.md#create-composition)
 1. [Configure RBAC](../how-to-guides/dynamic-provisioning-rds.hbs.md#configure-rbac)

-You do not have to do any other sections in that topic.
+You do not need to follow any other sections in that topic.

 ### <a id="create-class"></a> Step 3: Create the class

 The `ClusterInstanceClass` acts as the abstraction fronting the differing service implementations across the different clusters.
-You must create a class with the same name on all three of the clusters, but the configuration of the class varies slightly on each.
+You must create a class with the same name on all three of the clusters, but the configuration of each class will be different.
 The `ClassClaim` refers to classes by name.
 The fact that the class name remains consistent is what allows for the `ClassClaim`, which the application development teams create, to remain unchanged as they are promoted across the clusters.